Sulz am Neckar

 Sulz am Neckar came in the possession of the Hohengeroldseck in AD 1242.

 At Sulz a powerline for traction current crosses the Neckar Valley in a large span, which is mounted on two 61-metre-tall electricity pylons.

 Geography

 Geographical Location

-The city is situated between Black Forest and Swabian Jura as well as between Stuttgart and Lake Constance at the Neckar at an altitude of 410 to 675 m.
-Sulz has with a size of 87,60 km² the largest municipal area in the Rottweil (district).
+The city is situated between the Black Forest and Swabian Jura as well as between Stuttgart and Lake Constance at the Neckar at an altitude of 410 to 675 m.
+Sulz has with a size of 87,60 km2 the largest municipal area in the Rottweil (district).